 - Add the spices, and toast for about 1 minute; stirring to ensure they don’t burn

 - Add the tomato paste, and cook for 3 - 4 minutes, until the tomato paste turns a rusty color

 - Add the turkey meat back to the pot, along with the crushed tomatoes

-- Add enough chicken stock to make the chile fairly loose, and stir-able
+- Add the beer and enough chicken stock to make the chili fairly loose, and stir-able

 - Bring the chili to a simmer, cover and cook for 3 - 4 hours (at least)